 2) Creating Pinterest Boards & Pins

 To get started, create 5 to 7 boards that are related to your niche.
 If you deal with multiple types of products, dedicate separate boards for each & categorize them.
+Be sure to have 10 pins per board to get started.

 Say summer fashion, coats for women, budget hairdressing, etc. And, of course, timing matters – find the best time or days for pinning.